Self-Training: A Survey: Introduction

 \subsection{Three main semi-supervised learning families}

-The implementation of this assumption in various contexts results in three main families of semi-supervised learning techniques, each with its own adaption of the smoothness hypothesis.
+{ There are three main families of semi-supervised methods, each with its own adaptation of the smoothness hypothesis.
+These adaptations are usually referred to as assumptions, albeit loosely, since they rather represent different paradigms for implementing semi-supervised learning. }

-Data clustering (use a mixture model and assign class labels to groups using the labeled data they include) constitutes the working principle of generative approaches \citep{NigamMM06,Kingma2014}.
-The cluster assumption, which underpins these approaches, asserts that if two examples are in the same group, they are likely to be in the same class.
+Data clustering uses a mixture model and assigns class labels to groups using the labeled data they include; and it constitutes the working principle of generative approaches \cite{Kingma2014}.
+The cluster assumption, which underpins these approaches, asserts that if two examples are in the same group, they are likely to be in the same class (Figure \ref{fig:Assumptions} (a)).
 This hypothesis may be explained as follows: if a group is formed by a large number of instances, it is rare that they belong to different classes.
 This does not imply that a class is constituted by a single group of examples, but rather that two examples from distinct classes are unlikely to be found in the same cluster.

-If we consider the partitions of instances to be high density areas, a form of the cluster assumption known as low density separation entails determining the decision boundary over low density regions, and it constitutes the basis of discriminant techniques.
-The main difference between generative and discriminant techniques is that discriminant approaches find directly the prediction function without making any assumption on how the data are generated \citep{Amini:2002,Oliver18}.
+If we consider the partitions of instances to be high density areas, a form of the cluster assumption known as low density separation entails determining the decision boundary over low density regions (Figure \ref{fig:Assumptions} (b)), and it constitutes the basis of discriminant techniques.
+The main difference between generative and discriminant techniques is that discriminant approaches find directly the prediction function without making any assumption on how the data are generated \cite{Amini:2002}.

-Density estimation is often based on a notion of distance, which for high dimensional spaces may also become meaningless.
-A third hypothesis, known as the manifold assumption, stipulates that in high-dimensional spaces, instances reside on low-dimensional topological spaces that are locally Euclidean, which is supported by a variety of semi-supervised models called graphical approaches \citep{Belkin:2004,Chong20}.
+Density estimation is often based on a notion of distance, which may become meaningless for high dimensional spaces.
+A third hypothesis, known as the manifold assumption, stipulates that in high-dimensional spaces, instances reside on low-dimensional topological spaces that are locally Euclidean (Figure \ref{fig:Assumptions} (c)), which is supported by a variety of semi-supervised models called graphical approaches \cite{Belkin:2004}.